fastlane/github-actions/CONTRIBUTING.md

 $ git push
 ```

-- open a pull request with a destionation branch to `latest` branch
+- open a pull request with a destination branch to `latest` branch
 - everything is ready to be :ship:

 **Docker Action**

+When your pull request was merged:

 - create a new branch
-- open a pull request with a destionation branch to `latest` branch
+- open a pull request with a destination branch to `latest` branch
 - everything is ready to be :ship: